-- Students must discuss with their advisor their summer plans and any GRA opportunities that may be available, as early as possible. - If a student wishes to do an internship, they look for an internship on their own after consulting with their advisor.
+- Students must discuss with their advisor their summer plans and any GRA opportunities that may be available, as early as possible. - Students who are on an Assistantship during summer must comply with registration requirements related to such an Assistantship. - Internship is a requirement for the CS Ph.D. degree.
+If a student wishes to do an internship, they look for an internship on their own after consulting with their advisor.
 Students are encouraged to participate in career fairs organized at the University to seek internship opportunities and/or get in touch with the CCSE internship coordinator. - If students wish to take an internship for credit, they contact the Program Director for approval as early as possible and no later than a month before the start of semester in which they wish to take the internship credit.
-In the case of international students, it may take even longer than a month to get appropriate approvals.
+In the case of international students, it may take even longer than a month to get appropriate approvals. - Students must comply with all registration policies listed in the graduate catalog.